 Wherever a Looked After child is placed, the child's social worker must visit the child in the placement at the following intervals, subject to the exceptions in Section 2, Exceptions:

-Then at intervals of no more than six weeks during the first year of the placement; unless the placement has been agreed at permanency panel and less frequent visits have been agreed at a LAC review;
+- Then at intervals of not more than six weeks during the first year of the placement; unless the placement has been agreed at permanency panel and less frequent visits have been agreed at a LAC review;

-Where a child is in a designated long-term foster placement visits after the first year may take place at intervals of no more than six months, where the child, being of sufficient age and understanding, has agreed to be visited at this minimum frequency.
+- Where a child is in a designated long-term foster placement visits after the first year may take place at intervals of not more than six months.
+The child should be of sufficient age and understanding, and has agreed to be visited at this minimum frequency.
 Any decision to extend the frequency of visits as outlined above must be agreed and documented by the IRO at a Looked After review.

 Children should be visited more frequently when they are allocated a new social worker in order to build a relationship with the child.